DrThomasAger/smile/README.md

 * **Future-Proof** 🚀 *Never lose organizational intelligence.* - Allows your org to retain key intelligence, even after your prompt engineer leaves.

 * **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
 With increasing scrutiny on AI systems, you can better justify an AI decision in an EU court of law.

+  Explainability is essential even with prompt languages that are embedded into tools and frameworks like POML.
+These models are transforming interpretable human friendly text into machine parsable prompts.
+These machine parsable prompts when written in ***(: Smile*** can be explained and understood by humans **and** machines.

 # (: Smile Basics